-I explained it was time to release him.
-He had things to do on the other side and she needed to learn how to cope without him.
+I suggested it could be time to release him.
+Most probably, he had things to do on the other side and perhaps she needs to learn how to cope without him.
 I continued to reassure her, giving her time to weep quietly until she decided to let him go.

 She suddenly saw a bright light, even though her eyes were closed.
 Then she said, “He’s gone.”
 She reported feeling calm.